Chart Color Schemes

 Infrastructure

-Avenell Heights has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Avenell Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Five projects identified by AreaSearch are expected to impact the area significantly: New Bundaberg Hospital, St Vincent de Paul Social Housing Walkervale Bundaberg, Walkervale Social Housing Development, and 432-434 Goodwood Road Land Lease Community Site.
-These are likely the most relevant projects.
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include New Bundaberg Hospital, St Vincent de Paul Social Housing Walkervale Bundaberg, Walkervale Social Housing Development, and 432-434 Goodwood Road Land Lease Community Site.
+The following list provides details on those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.